 Where to stay in Mexico

 Family-friendly accommodation in Mexico runs from all-inclusive 5-star beach resorts and boutique hotels to simpler family-run ranches and lodges.
 We tend to find that a mixture of all types works well for most family holidays and allows you to enjoy a variety of both accommodation and locations – and budgets.
-We know that many children still prefer a swimming pool to the sea, so we try to include these where possible even when at the beach.
+We know that a swimming pool is a huge asset, so we try to include these where possible even when at the beach.

 What is a typical Mexico hotel like?